-- To examine the academic performance of hearing impaired learners in regular schools. - To assess the challenges of educating deaf children in an inclusive setting. - To suggest possible remedies to the problems faced by teachers and administrators handling hearing impaired learners in regular school.
+- To examine the academic performance of hearing impaired learners in regular schools. - To contribute to the understanding of inclusive schooling and situation in Kenya. - To assess the challenges of educating deaf children in an inclusive setting. - To provide possible solutions to teachers and administrators when handling hearing impaired learners in regular school.